 How to Create an Efficient Marketing Plan

-Everyone knows, that we need an effective and winning business plan, but sometimes we may overlook the importance of marketing plan.
-An efficient marketing plan defines all the tools and strategies we use to attain the company revenue related goals.
-The marketing plan should not go beyond a year, because we are experiencing very rapid evolution in business dynamics.
+Everyone knows, that we need an effective and winning business plan, but sometimes we may overlook the importance of a marketing plan.
+An efficient marketing plan defines all the tools and strategies we use to attain the company revenue-related goals.
+The marketing plan should not go beyond a year, because we are experiencing a very rapid evolution in business dynamics.
 Strategies that work today may be passe a year from now.

 To create a basic marketing plan, we must be aware of:

 - Who our customers are

 - What marketing strategies our competitors have

 - Where the customers live